There are no available registration dates at this time.

 Class meets Sat & Sun 10:00am-1:00pm and 2:00pm-5:00pm ET

-Small kits of materials and tools will be provided for $20 – The fee is included in the tuition for materials and postage.
+Small kits of materials and tools will be provided. – The fee is included in the tuition for materials and postage.
 Note: Students outside the US postal range, might incur an additional cost.
 Maine Media will advise accordingly.

 Images courtesy of George Peters & Melanie Walker